Skate 2: Gameplay

+Career mode

 Skate 2's main single-player mode is the "career" mode.
 From the beginning of the career mode, the player can create their own custom character and have the ability to change their gender, hair colour and facial shape, as well as choose their clothes and accessories, customise their skateboard and change their skating style, among other features.
 The player completes challenges to progress through the career mode, such as racing against other skateboarders, doing photoshoots for magazines or entering trick competitions.
 Completing challenges rewards the player with money, which can be used to buy clothes and property such as skateparks, as well as bet on events.
 Completing enough challenge events also gains the player sponsorships from truck, wheel or shoe companies, providing the player with free gear, entry to more competitions and extra money.

-As Skate 2 is set in an open world, and the game's challenges can be found in its different locations.
-A map can be accessed in the game's pause menu, displaying challenges and locations in San Vanelona and allowing the player to teleport directly to them.
+As Skate 2 is set in an open world, the game's challenges can be found in its different locations.
+A map can be accessed in the game's pause menu, displaying challenges and locations in New San Vanelona and allowing the player to teleport directly to them.
 Challenges can also be retried from the map.
 Outside of challenges, the player can freely roam the game's environment.
-Certain areas in San Vanelona are controlled by Mongocorp, called "Mongocorp zones".
+Certain areas in New San Vanelona are controlled by Mongocorp, called "Mongocorp zones".
 Security guards patrol in these areas, and if a Mongocorp security guard sees the player skateboarding in a Mongocorp zone or the player angers a civilian anywhere, they will be chased until they escape the area.
 The player can be knocked off their board by people they're chased by, and if a Mongocorp security guard catches the player in a Mongocorp zone, any removed caps in the area are replaced.